-- 1. A review of the event in your own words.
+- 1. A bulked paragraph review of the event in your own words.
 (DO NOT PLAGIARIZE) what was "it" about.
-Prove that you did the extra credit, so be sure this paragraph is substantial. - 2.
-How it relates to class. terms/concepts that relate to class (2 or more) and give examples to show you can correlate. - 3.
-What it tells you about that culture what did you learn - 4.
+Prove that you did the extra credit, so be sure this paragraph is substantial.
+For example, if you watched a movie, what was it about (beginning/middle/end); if you went to an event, what was it about.
+If you interviewed someone, give me the background of the person. - 2.
+How it relates to class. what terms/concepts from class did you see illustrated in your extra credit?
+Give me the terms/concepts and give me their correlating examples from the extra credit item.
+You must have at least 2 and be sure to support the terms with their examples.
+If the extra credit item already uses class terms, you cannot use them. - 3.
+What it tells you about that culture/sub-culture what did you learn - 4.
 Your personal reflections what did you think about "it?"

-If you report on an article or event, you must include a copy of the article, or a program from the event
+If you report on an article or event, you must include a copy of the article or URL, or a program from the event.

-All extra credit assignments must be turned-in typed, double spaced, normal 10/12 font, 1" margins, and with all four criteria met.
+All extra credit assignments must be turned-in through email, typed, double spaced, normal 10/12 font, 1" margins, and with all four criteria met.
 Standard Written English must be displayed.
 If your paper is not formatted as stated, it will be turned back to you ungraded.
-If completed correctly, handed-in extra credits can earn you 2 points to be added to your final, overall grade.
+If completed correctly, handed-in extra credits can earn you 2 points each to be added to your final, overall grade.
 A maximum of 8 points of extra credit will be allotted to be added to your final grade.
 This is a CHOICE you have .. extra credits are not required.